02-12-2019 | | By Gary Elinoff

 Who doesn’t like a larger display?
 The problem is highly mobile persons only have so much carrying room to spare.
 But what if something 8 inches wide could be FOLDED into a four-inch package?

-One of the things that happen with an OLED screen is that the pixels, the light portion of the screen that emits light or that displays an image, is actually built into the screen itself.
+One of the things that happens with an OLED screen is that the pixels, the light portion of the screen that emits light or that displays an image, is actually built into the screen itself.
 So the LEDs are on the actual screen technology instead of being behind it and projecting through a glass pane.
-What's happening with flexible displays is that they have this OLED screen technology that's being printed on a thin layer of plastic.
+What's happening with flexible screens is that they have this OLED display technology that's being printed on a thin layer of plastic.
 When you've got that thin layer of plastic, you can do all kinds of things with it.
 You can bend it, or you can shape it in different ways.

 When the Motorola’s Razr is flipped open, it is height and not width that’s doubled.

 The Motorola Razr.